Who is eligible for the ANCHOR program?

 I received an ANCHOR benefit (for tax year 2019).
 Do I have to apply for the current benefit?

 If you receive an ANCHOR Benefit Confirmation Letter and all of the information contained in the letter is correct, you do not have to file an application for the current benefit.
 We will file an application on your behalf based on your previously filed application.

 I received an ANCHOR Benefit Confirmation Letter, but my information has changed.
 What do I do?

 If any information from your prior filing changed, you must file your application on your own to update these changes before September 30, 2023.
-We will not make adjustments to your name or banking information after September 30, 2023.
+We will not make adjustments to your name, address or banking information after September 30, 2023.
 Payments will be issued using the information we have on file.

 I did not receive an ANCHOR Benefit Confirmation Letter notifying me that I qualify.
 Can I still apply?